Immunizations and Medical Tests

 All new students are required to submit the Immunization Form and the Health History Form at least 2-4 weeks before coming to Delaware.
 Watch your email for further instructions.

-The ELI has made translations of the Immunization Form available in Simplified Chinese and in Arabic.
-You may download the translated documents below.
 Remember, your Immunization Form must be completed in English and signed by a medical professional.

 Health History Form